secretstartups/handbook/sales/field-operations/gtm-resources/index.html.md

 1. Define:
     - `Initial Source` = see the [definition table](#initial-source) to choose the most correct source.
 It is important to be accurate as this does impact reporting and marketing attribution.
     - Close Date = if no timeframe defined input close date on a rolling 9-months.
-    - Stage = All opportunities start as `00-Pre-Opportunity`
+    - Stage = All opportunities start as `0-Pending Acceptance`
 1. Add any additional details on the OPPORTUNITY record
 1. Click `Save`